open-telemetry/opentelemetry-specification/specification/sdk-tracing.md

 must be used to implement [span exporter](#span-exporter) to batch and convert spans.

-Span processors can be registered directly on SDK Tracer and they are invoked in the same order as they were registered.
+Span processors can be registered directly on SDK `TracerFactory` and they are invoked in the same order as they were registered.

+All `Tracer` instances created by a `TracerFactory` share the same span processors.
+Changes to this collection reflect in all `Tracer` instances.
+Implementation-wise, this could mean that `Tracer` instances have a reference to their `TracerFactory` and can access span processor objects only via this reference.

+Manipulation of the span processors collection must only happen on `TracerFactory` instances.
+This means methods like `addSpanProcessor` must move from `Tracer` to `TracerFactory`.

 The following diagram shows `SpanProcessor`'s relationship to other components in the SDK: